VR Courses on Campus

 JOUR 460 – Immersive Technologies

-Professor Christopher Ball
+Assistant Professor Christopher Ball

 This course examines the importance and application of immersive technologies such as virtual reality, augmented reality, and mixed reality.
 Students will learn about this history of these technologies, research regarding their effectiveness, and how to apply them to solve real-world problems.